3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 read/write capability for  16550 compatible UART device.
 This lib is utilized by `SerialDxe` DXE driver. `SerialDxe` produce `gEfiSerialIoProtocolGuid` and `gEfiDevicePathProtocolGuid`.
 First abstracts any type of I/O device and provide communication capability for it.
-Second gives ability of providing information about generic path/location information of physical or logical device (more information in UEFI spec). `gEfiSerialIoProtocolGuid` is consumed by `TerminalDxe` UEFI driver, which is responsible for producing Simple Text
+Second gives ability of provides information about generic path/location information of physical or logical device (more information in UEFI spec). `gEfiSerialIoProtocolGuid` is consumed by `TerminalDxe` UEFI driver, which is responsible for producing Simple Text